nus-cs2113-AY2324S2/ip/README.md

 format: **`event` DESCRIPTION /from START_DATE /to END_DATE**

+- Replace DESCRIPTION with a word or sentence describing your task.
 - For event tasks, include **`/from`** followed by the start date and **`/to`** followed by the end date after the description.